Google Photos Backup: How to Back Up Photos Using Google Photos

-CAVEAT ALERT: Be wary if you’re using Apple’s iCloud Photo Library.
+CAVEAT ALERT: Be wary of using Apple’s iCloud Photo Library.
 Sometimes your photos stored in the cloud are visible on your device but not technically stored there.
 As such, Google Photos might be unable to see and save said content.
-An easy yet slightly irritating solution is to make sure every file gets saved on your smartphone/computer.
+An easy yet slightly irritating solution is ensuring every file gets saved on your smartphone/computer.
 Annoying, yes, but it’s a foolproof plan.

 How to Back Up Photos in Google Photos on a PC